jimmyzero3/semi-apriori-python-mapreduce-program-for-Hadoop/README.md

 But of course, the paths depends on the linux distribution, java and hadoop version you use.

 ##ls: `.': No such file or directory
-When you finally started your Hadoop and can't wait to do $hadoop hdfs -ls to see what's in the HDFS, you might get "ls: `.': No such file or directory " from your lovely terminal.
+When you finally started your Hadoop and can't wait to do $hdfs dfs -ls to see what's in the HDFS, you might get "ls: `.': No such file or directory " from your lovely terminal.
 Don't panic.
 It's just because there isn't anything in it yet.
-Do $hadoop hdfs -mkdir -p /user/[current login user] to make a directory in HDFS and it should be fine.
+Do $hdfs dfs -mkdir -p /user/[current login user] to make a directory in HDFS and it should be fine.

 ##Hadoop streaming failed
 This happens mostly because people forget to make the mapper and reducer file executable.